 o Advertising revenues will be considered to have derived from UK users when the advert is intended for UK audiences.

-• A ‘safe harbour’ principle will be available for in-scope companies who operate at low profit margins or losses.
-This allows such entities to use an alternative basis of charge in calculating their liabilities.
-This will effectively lead to a lower DST liability (or no liability if they are loss making).
+- A ‘safe harbour’ principle is available for in-scope companies who operate low profit margins or losses, allowing such entities to use an alternative basis of charge to calculate their liabilities and effectively lead to a lower DST liability, or no liability if they are loss making.

-• DST will be deductible as an expense of business, provided it is incurred wholly and exclusively for the purposes of a trade.
-However it will not be creditable against any UK corporation tax liability.
+- DST is deductible as an expense of business, provided it is incurred wholly and exclusively for the purposes of a trade.
+However it is not creditable against any UK corporation tax liability.
 This may result in double taxation.

-Like other Member States with their own tax initiatives the UK Government has committed itself to finding a solution at international level, yet the proposal itself does not include a specific ‘sunset clause’ that would automatically withdraw the legislation.
-Rather, the Government has given itself some flexibility by stating that it will dis-apply the DST ‘once an appropriate international solution is in place’ and carry out a review in 2025.
+Looking forward, like other Member States with their own tax initiatives, the UK Government has committed itself to finding a solution at international level yet the UK DST does not include a specific ‘sunset clause’ that would automatically withdraw the legislation.
+Rather, the Government has given itself some flexibility by stating that it will dis-apply the DST ‘once an appropriate international solution is in place’ (however, this is not contained in the Bill so there is no specific legal obligation to this effect), and carry out a review before the end of 2025.

 Now that the DST is in force, the UK is starting to face international (i.e. US) opposition, as seen after the USA threatened France with retaliatory action in 2019 if they move forward with plans for a tax of their own.
 The US backed down once the French announced a suspension to the collection of tax, pending the now delayed OECD international deal, until the end of 2020.